riverrun/comeonin/README.md

 There is also a `create_hash` function in the main Comeonin module which can be used to check a password for password strength before hashing it.

-The password strength check consists of two options: a minimum length and a check for punctuation characters and digits.
+The password strength check consists of three options: a minimum length, a check for punctuation characters and digits and a common password check.

 ### Interacting with a database